Correlation length of the angular mode for an approximate $U(1)$ symmetry during inflation: General formalism

 \section{General formalism}

 In this section, we present the general formalism for our calculation.
-This part is based on the work~\cite{Starobinsky:1994bd}.
+This part is based on the work~\cite{Starobinsky:1994bd} and we just summarize the main result here.
 During inflation, the scalar fields follow a stochastic process, which can be described by the Fokker-Planck equation,

 where $V(\varphi)$ is the potential for $\varphi$ and $\rho(\varphi,t)$ is the probability distribution function.
 Here $\nabla$ only acts on the field space.